oparkins/Ayia/docs/resources/bible.com/usx-types.md

                         for which the note is being provided.
 Longer quotations are sometimes shortened using an ellipsis (i.e. suspension dots “…”);
+                fqa:    Footnote alternate translation.
+Used to distinguish between a quotation of the current scripture text translation, and an alternate translation;

             x|ex:       Cross Reference